unosquare/swan/test/Unosquare.Swan.Test/README.md

 # Unosquare Swan Unit Tests

-If you need to run the unit tests, you need to start some Nodejs support services.
+If you need to run the unit tests, you must start some Nodejs support services.
 Please execute the following commands at project root folder:

 ```
 # npm install